trevor-atlas/fetch-mcp/README.md

 - Supports custom headers for requests
 - Provides content in multiple formats: HTML, JSON, plain text, and Markdown
 - Uses JSDOM for HTML parsing and text extraction
-- Uses TurndownService for HTML to Markdown conversion
+- Uses Turndown for HTML to Markdown conversion

 ## Development

-- Run `npm run dev` to start the TypeScript compiler in watch mode
+- Run `bun run dev` to start the TypeScript compiler in watch mode
-- Use `npm test` to run the test suite
+- Use `bun test` to run the test suite

 ## License